mauriziocescon/angularjs-stats/README.md

 ## Requirements

-1. angular 1.5+ (the utility is not working with angular 2.x)
+1. AngularJs 1.5+ (it doesn't require jQuery)

-2. jQuery 2.x+
+2. The utility is not working with Angular >= 2.x

 ## Installation